State Bar of Puerto Rico

 United States District Court for the District of Puerto Rico

 Banking and Financial Instruments

-J.D. from Inter American University School of Law, San Juan
+J.D., Inter American University School of Law

 He has extensive experience in the preparation of contracts, legal documents, defense strategies, legal action in civil and commercial cases.
 He provides legal counsel to several private corporations on their legal rights, obligations, and privileges in accordance with current commercial laws and regulations.
 As a licensed Public Notary, Guillermo Somoza Colombani also manages Cancellations and Mortgage Deeds of Promissory Notes and Mortgage Foreclosures for one of the principal Banks in Puerto Rico.

 He was Secretary of Justice and Attorney General for the Commonwealth of Puerto Rico and Chairman of the Board of the Institute of Forensic Sciences of Puerto Rico where the Institute of Forensic Sciences was cataloged with all the certifications and accreditations among the first Six States of the North American Nation.